Gabriel Moreno Player Props: Diamondbacks vs. Pirates

-On Friday, Gabriel Moreno (batting .189 in his past 10 games) and the Arizona Diamondbacks face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 9:40 PM ET.
+On Saturday, Gabriel Moreno (.278 slugging percentage in past 10 games, with zero homers) and the Arizona Diamondbacks play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Mets.
+He had a one-hit showing in his most recent game (1-for-2) against the Pirates.

 Gabriel Moreno Game Info & Props vs. the Pirates